 Seven Secrets to Successfully Selecting the Best Recruitment CRM

 It’s not complicated.
 Can it help you recruit, or does it turn you into an administrator?
 Is it your buddy, or your mother?
 Do you need to be a code-breaker to use it, or is it intuitive?
 Does it force you to go underground and use other costly systems to source and engage, and thus prevent a CRMFirst culture?

-I get a real kick out of working with recruiters, lifting the lid on their workflows and helping to improve them.
+I get a real kick out of working with recruiters, lifting the lid on their recruitment and sales workflows and helping to improve them.
 Systems can and should do this – leaving time and space for more human interaction, calls and meetings.
 Here are 7 tips to help you choose the best recruitment CRM: